 A year ago, the leading automakers — BMW, Daimler, Ford and the Volkswagen Group with Audi and Porsche had announced a high-power charging (HPC) network in Europe.
 Today, the JV has been given the name ‘IONITY’.

 The companies plan to launch approximately 400 HPC stations by 2020.
-The joint venture is led by Chief Executive Officer Michael Hajesch and Chief Operating Officer Marcus Groll, with a growing team, expected to expand to 50 by early 2018.
+The joint venture is led by CEO Michael Hajesch and COO Marcus Groll, with a growing team, expected to expand to 50 by early 2018.

 “The first pan-European HPC network plays an essential role in establishing a market for electric vehicles.
 IONITY will deliver our common goal of providing customers with fast charging and digital payment capability, to facilitate long-distance travel,” said Hajesch.

-The founding partners, BMW Group, Daimler AG, Ford Motor Company and the Volkswagen Group, have equal shares in the joint venture, while other automotive manufacturers are invited to help expand the network.
+The founding partners, BMW Group, Daimler, Ford and the Volkswagen Group, have equal shares in the joint venture, while other automotive manufacturers are invited to help expand the network.